The Women in Jazz Jam Festival

-Kelle Jolly’s Women in Jazz Jam Festival returns for its third year in downtown Knoxville.
-The festival kicks off on FRIDAY, MARCH 16.
-On Friday evening, the festival officially opens when the popular Women in Jazz Jam Festival Band returns to the Knoxville Museum of Art’s Alive After Five Concert Series with a performance at 6 p.m.
+Kelle Jolly’s Women in Jazz Jam Festival returns for its fourth year in Knoxville.
+The festival kicks off on FRIDAY, MARCH 15.
+On Friday evening, the festival officially opens when the Women in Jazz Jam Festival Band returns to the Knoxville Museum of Art’s Alive After Five Concert Series with a performance at 6 p.m.
 Admission for the show is $15 for adults, $10 for students or members and children under 17 are free.
 All tickets are sold at the door.

-New this year, on SATURDAY, MARCH 17, is the noontime “Women in Music Gathering” networking event at The Emporium Center, located at 100 S. Gay Street.
-Women who perform or work in any genre of music are encouraged to attend and bring promotional material about events or classes they are hosting.
+A “Women in Music Gathering” networking event will begin at 2:00pm.
+Women who perform or work in any genre of music are encouraged to attend.
+Bring promotional material to share.
 Discussions will be led by organizers of the festival.
 Bring your instrument for a jam session.
-This event is free and open to the public.

-Festival t-shirts will be available at all events.
-Festival Sponsors include Visit Knoxville, Sequoyah Studios, the Appalachian Community Fund, and Indiegogo campaign supporters.
+Festival t-shirts will also be available at all events.
+Festival Sponsors include Visit Knoxville, Nolpix Media, and the Appalachian Community Fund.